-The first is what theologians refer to as His active obedience.
+The first is what theologians refer to as Jesus' active obedience.
 By His active obedience Jesus perfectly fulfilled all the righteous requirements of God's Law.
 He never failed in a single jot or tittle of the Law, but kept and fulfilled all it requires, perfectly, and at all times.
 Thus He presented to God a righteousness full and complete, without stain or fault.
+We have no righteousness of our own and thus no right to be in the Presence or know the salvation of a righteous God.
+Our only hope of righteousness is in the imputed righteousness of the God/Man (2 Cor.
+5.21).
 His righteousness is the ground on which God is willing to accept us.

 The second aspect of Christ's obedience is what is known as His passive obedience.
-By this Jesus allowed Himself to be taken and crucified in order to suffer the punishment of a holy and just God against the sins of the human race.
-God made Him Who knew no sin to be sin for us, as Paul said, so that, through His active and passive obedience - not ours - we might be made the righteousness of God in Him (2 Cor.
-5.21).
+By this Jesus allowed Himself to be taken and crucified to suffer the punishment of a holy and just God against the sins of every human being.
+God made Him Who knew no sin to be sin for us, as Paul said, so that, through His active and passive obedience-not ours-we might be declared righteous in the sight of God.
+Jesus' death for sin is sufficient to pay for the sins of every human being (1 Jn.
+2.2).
+But His death and resurrection are only efficient-that is, they only have saving effects-for those who believe in Him as Savior and Lord (Acts 2.36-47).

-By actively submitting to the requirements of the Law of God, Jesus accomplished the righteousness we require in order to know, enjoy, and serve God.
-By submitting to the punishment of the Law at the hands of wicked men, He became our Substitute, and, taking our sins upon Himself, took our sin away, so that all who believe in Him have no reason to fear the wrath of God.
-Now all men possess the means, through Jesus Christ, for enjoying fellowship with God forever.
+By actively submitting to the requirements of the Law of God, Jesus accomplished the righteousness we require to know, enjoy, and serve God.
+By submitting to the punishment of the Law at the hands of wicked men, He became our Substitute, and, taking our sins upon Himself, bore our sin away, so that all who believe in Him have no reason to fear the wrath of God.
+Now all people possess the means, through Jesus Christ, for enjoying fellowship with God forever.